 Our energy is everything

-When we think of energy, we often only think of only our physical energy.
+When we think of energy, we often only think of our physical energy.
 We think of the food we consume and the activities, such as exercise, we do to create energy.
 However, one of the first things I started to realize is that it’s far more than that!
 Energy is also mental, emotional, and spiritual.
 We are energetic beings.
-As such we can generate energy or tap into the energy.
+As such we can generate energy or tap into it.
 We also project, absorb it, and transform it.
 Energy is our source of life and the way we spend it, absorb it, and transmit it to others will dictate the type of life we have.

 Everything is connected

-Now more than ever with a global pandemic I think at some level we understand that what one person does across the globe can have the power to affect another on the other side of the globe.
+Now more than ever with a global pandemic I think at some level we understand that what one person does across the globe can have the power to affect another on the other side of it.
 Spirituality shows us that the connection to others goes even further to all living things.
 Through spirituality, we begin to understand the harmonious connection between earth, yourself, and everything you encounter.

 Even though our spiritual journeys are so personal they also connect to something bigger than ourselves.
 We look at nature everything is so intertwined, as are we.
 You walk into someone’s life or someone walks into yours, it changes you.
 Realize that your presence on earth is very much needed.
 If you have ever wondered if you can make a difference or if you matter understand you are a beautiful component to the bigger picture.